SamsungLabs/pyworkers/README.md

 ### Persistent Workers
 If it is desired to run the target function multiple times without the overhead of creating new workers every time, it is possible to use their persistent variations.

-Persistent workers take the target function as an argument when they are created (like standard workers) but will wait for the incoming arguments until they are `close`d, returning results to the caller via a dedicated queue/pipe/socket.
+Persistent workers take the target function as an argument when they are created (like standard workers) but will wait for the incoming arguments until they are `close`d, returning results to the caller via a dedicated queue/pipe/socket and the standard `worker.result` (common for all workers) field will eventually hold the total number of times the worker has executed its function (which should be the same as the number of elements in the results queue).
+A new call to the function, with new arguments, can be done by using the `.enqueue` method.
+To maintain consistent behaviour with other workers, `.result` attribute is only set after the worker has finished the entirety of its work, which for persistent workers means that all enqueued arguments have been processed and the worker has been closed.
+Unlike the final `.result`, results of individual calls can be obtained as soon as they are available (i.e., the worker does not have to be closed) using either `.get_next_result` (which can be blocking or not) or a higher-level `.get_results_iter` - see documentation for more information!

 Just like with ordinary workers, it is possible to create persistent workers using their classes directly (`PersistentThreadWorker`, `PersistentProcessWorker` and `PersistentRemoteWorker`) or by using the factory classmethod `PersistentWorker.create`.
 For example: